General Argyres-Douglas Theory: AD points from 6d theory

 The Seiberg-Witten curve is derived by calculating the spectral curve of Hitchin's fibration

 It is easy to see $N=2n-4$ for type I singularity and $N=2n-5$ for type II singularity.
 This class of theories are called $(A_1, A_{N-1})$ theory which comes from the fact that the BPS quiver for this theory is of the product of $A_1$ and $A_{N-1}$ Dynkin diagram as shown in \cite{Cecotti:2010fi,Cecotti:2011rv,Gaiotto:2009hg}.
-In the following, the notation of a pair of lie algebra means that the BPS quiver of the corresponding theory has the shape of product of two Dynkin diagrams.
+In the following, the label of theory by a pair of Lie algebra always means that the BPS quiver has the shape of product of two Dynkin diagrams.

 The Seiberg-Witten curve can be nicely read from the Newton polygon of the irregular singularity.
 The non-negative points bounded by the Newton polygon represent the monomial appearing in the Seiberg-Witten curve: each lattice point with coordinate $(m,n)$ represents a monomial $x^mz^n$.
-The monomial with one $x$ factor is missing because the group is simple and One use the translation invariance to eliminate the points on the line $z=N-1$, see left graph on figure.\ref{AD1}.
+The monomial with one $x$ factor is missing because $\Phi$ is traceless and One use the translation invariance to eliminate the points on the line $z=N-1$, see left graph on figure.\ref{AD1}.

 The Seiberg-Witten differential is $\lambda=xdz$, and the scaling dimensions for $x$ and $z$ are

 Using this, one can calculate the scaling dimension of various operators from the Seiberg-Witten curve :